owenthereal/upterm/README.md

 **Important notes:**

 - **Proxy Protocol:**
-  The `--proxy-protocol` flag (or `UPTERMD_PROXY_PROTOCOL=true` environment variable) tells `uptermd` to expect the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) header on incoming SSH connections.
+  The `--ssh-proxy-protocol` flag (or `UPTERMD_SSH_PROXY_PROTOCOL=true` environment variable) tells `uptermd` to expect the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) header on incoming SSH connections.
 This is essential when using Traefik (or other TCP proxies like HAProxy or AWS ELB) to preserve the real client IP address.
-  **If you enable `--proxy-protocol`, all incoming SSH connections must come through a proxy that supports and is configured to use the PROXY protocol.
+  **If you enable `--ssh-proxy-protocol`, all incoming SSH connections must come through a proxy that supports and is configured to use the PROXY protocol.
 Direct SSH connections will fail, as `uptermd` will expect the protocol header.**

 - **Entrypoints:**
   Make sure to configure the appropriate [Traefik entrypoints](https://doc.traefik.io/traefik/routing/entrypoints/).
 This example uses two: one for SSH (`uptermd` on port `2222`) and one for WebSocket/HTTPS (`websecure` on port `443`).